-The map above shows the most important mining sites of the Kivu provinces, several of which are accessible from Goma by road.
+The map above shows the most important mining sites accessible from Goma by road.
 It is striking that M23 currently does not control any of these areas.
 Moreover, none of the operations it has launched in the past months have targeted mining sites.
 This does not necessarily mean that M23 fails to derive a profit from the mineral trade.
-The bulk of North Kivu's coltan and cassiterite is traditionally exported through the Goma/Gisenyi border crossing, creating opportunities for taxation.
+The bulk of North Kivu coltan and cassiterite are traditionally exported through the Goma/Gisenyi border crossing, creating opportunities for taxation.
 Additionally, after M23 captured Goma, it gained access to stocks of coltan and cassiterite that were waiting for export.
 Local sources have reported that M23 'liberated' a cargo of 1.3 tonnes of minerals that had been confiscated by DRC authorities on the 3rd November.
-They explained that the M23 commanders Innocent Zimurinda and Baudouin Ngaruye have been facilitating the fraudulent export of large quantities of minerals from mines at Ngungu into Rwanda.26 There are also indications that M23 has traders working for them at some of the mining sites shown on the map.
+They explained that the M23 commanders Innocent Zimurinda and Baudouin Ngaruye have been facilitating the fraudulent export of large quantities of minerals from mines at Ngungu into Rwanda.26 There are also indications that M23 has traders working for them at the mining sites shown on the map.